MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 ### -AllowCallQueueOptOutChange

-This parameter allows supervisors and users to change the call queue opt-out setting that allows agents to opt-out of receiving calls.
+This parameter allows supervisors and users to change the call queue opt-out setting that allows agents to opt out of receiving calls.

 ```yaml
 Type: Boolean